Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Generalized Alpha-Investing with Feedback (GAIF)

 \subsection{Recap: Generalized alpha-investing}

-The first approaches for controlling error rates in an online setting were based on so‐called “alpha‐investing” strategies \citep{foster2008alpha}, and subsequently generalized into the generalized alpha-investing (GAI) framework \citep{aharoni2014generalized,javanmard2018online}.
-The key idea is to compare each incoming $p$‐value $p_t$ against a dynamically chosen threshold $\alpha_t$, to accumulate additional “$\alpha$‐wealth” upon each rejection, and to make testing decisions according to $\delta_t = \mathbb{I}\{p_t \leq \alpha_t\}$.
-Based on GAI, \citet{ramdas2017online} proposed controlling the online FDR by ensuring that an estimate of the FDP remains below a pre‐specified level~$\alpha$.
-A specific example is LORD++ algorithm, where the estimated $\operatorname{FDP}$ at time $t$ is given by
+Early approaches to online error-rate control were based on so-called \emph{alpha-investing} strategies \citep{foster2008alpha}, which were later generalized into the GAI framework \citep{aharoni2014generalized,javanmard2018online}. {These procedures are based on the principle of \emph{alpha-wealth}: the testing process starts with an initial wealth, spends wealth to conduct hypothesis tests, and earns wealth whenever a rejection is made, thereby generating resources for future tests.} Accordingly, each incoming $p$-value $p_t$ is compared against a dynamically chosen threshold $\alpha_t$, and the testing decision is given by $\delta_t=\mathbb{I}\{p_t\le\alpha_t\}$.

+Based on GAI, \citet{ramdas2017online} proposed controlling online FDR by ensuring that an estimator of the FDP remains below a pre‐specified level~$\alpha$.
+A specific example is the LORD++ algorithm, where the estimated $\operatorname{FDP}$ at time $t$ is given by